BUSAD 120 - Business Law » Fall 2021 » Chapter 4 Quiz

 State trial courts that are called county, district, superior, or circuit courts are most likely to have

-A. general jurisdiction.
+A. limited jurisdiction.

 D. appellate jurisdiction.